croessner/nauthilus-website/docs/configuration/configuration-file.md

 You can define as many buckets as you want.
 A bucket has a name, a period, an indicator, if the bucket handles IPv4 or IPv6 IPs and a maximum allowed failed requests counter.

-These buckets are independent from a user login name.
+These buckets are independent of a user login name.
 They will count strictly each failed login request.
 Features like the **realtime\_blackhole\_lists** feature (and others) will also update the buckets directly.

 If the **brute\_force** feature recognizes a misconfigured MUA, it will not block the client forever!